Video Game Review: "The Last Guardian" (2016) PlayStation 4 Exclusive

-Team Ico, now known as GenDesign delivered a wonderful game for fans of their previous games, and even though they are not officially known as Team Ico, they still gave me an amazing experience that made me very happy by the time the words, “The End” showed up on screen.
+Team Ico, now known as GenDesign delivered a wonderful game for fans of their previous games, and even though they are not officially known as Team Ico, they still gave me an amazing experience that made me very happy by the time the words, “The End” showed up on the screen.

-It was worth the seven year wait that I went through, and I’m so happy that I was finally able to write a review for a game that was “vaporware” for almost a decade.
+It was worth the seven-year wait that I went through, and I’m so happy that I was finally able to write a review for a game that was “vaporware” for almost a decade.